RTEMS/rtems-docs/c-user/configuring_a_system.rst

 DESCRIPTION:
-    The Deterministic Priority Scheduler is the default scheduler in RTEMS for uni-processor applications and is designed for predictable performance under the highest loads.
+    The Deterministic Priority Scheduler is the default scheduler in RTEMS for uniprocessor applications and is designed for predictable performance under the highest loads.
 It can block or unblock a thread in a constant amount of time.
 This scheduler requires a variable amount of memory based upon the number of priorities configured in the system.